MuseTag/musetag.github.io/index.md

 The possibilities are endless.
 ```

-## What is MarkPlot?
+## What is MuseTag?

-MarkPlot is a simple yet powerful annotation language that helps writers organize their story elements directly within their text.
+MuseTag is a simple yet powerful annotation language that helps writers organize their story elements directly within their text.
 No more switching between multiple documents or breaking your writing flow to check character details or plot points.
-With MarkPlot, you write normally while adding semantic annotations that tools can understand.
+With MuseTag, you write normally while adding semantic annotations that tools can understand.

 ### Key Features